tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The "supported_versions" extension is used by the client to indicate which versions of TLS it supports.
-The extension contains a list of supported versions in preference order, with the most preferred version first.
+The extension contains a list of supported version IDs in preference order, with the most preferred version first.
 Implementations of this specification MUST send this extension containing all versions of TLS which they are prepared to negotiate (for this specification, that means minimally